The Central Land Council became a native title representative body under the Native Title Act (1993) in 1994.

 We prepare native title applications, respond to development proposals with the potential to impact on native title rights and interests (‘future acts’), negotiate indigenous land use agreements (ILUAs) and support many corporations representing native title holders known as prescribed bodies corporate (PBCs).

-In 2018, we published a plain-English introduction to native title and PBCs for native title holders.
+In 2018, we published the Native Title Story booklet, an easy-English introduction to native title and PBCs for native title holders.

 Native title determinations